Plants often have a variety of problems. In most cases, this is due to improper care.

 The disease can also cause drooping.
 In most cases, it is related to rust.
 This is a serious enough problem that it can cause damage to the plant.

 This disease mainly affects the leaves of heuchera, resulting in brown spots.
-But in the case of severe infestation, the leaf petioles can also be affected.
+However, in the case of severe infestation, the leaf petioles can also be affected.

 The fungus germinates on the petiole, weakening it.
 All this causes the petioles to sag to the ground under the weight of the leaves.
 It can also break off where the fungus is strongest.

-To cure the plant you have to remove the infected parts and spray the leaves with fungicide.
+To cure the plant, you must remove the infected parts and spray the leaves with fungicide.
 After a while, you have to spray again.
 Also, the soil around the shrub should not be constantly wet.

 Read more: How Do You Treat Heuchera Rust?